Dynamic Painting

 • Surfaces look smooth and consistent

-• Cracking and peeling are avoided
+• Cracking and peeling are reduced

 • The finish lasts significantly longer